Weaver Park Playground

 Project Construction

-Construction is planned to beginthe week of July 2025 and continue into early 2026.
+Construction is began in July 2025 and will continue into 2026.

 Projects often experience delays during the construction phase due to weather, unexpected discoveries, or supply chain and labor shortages.